CaptainCrowbar/prion-lib/rs-core/file.md

 `"hello"` and `".txt"`.
 A leading dot is not counted as an extension delimiter.

+* `File File::`**`change_ext`**`(const std::string& new_ext) const`

+Return a copy of the file name but with a new extension replacing the old one.
+If the original file had no extension, the new one will simply be appended to it.
+The new extension may be empty; otherwise, a dot will be inserted if the extension does not start with one.
+This will throw `std::invalid_argument` if the original file name was empty or ended with a slash.

 * `[see below] File::`**`native`**`() const`

 Returns the operating system's native form of the name.
 On Windows (including